sourcebroker/deployer-bulk-tasks/README.rst

    where the params means:

+   **prefix**
-   **prefix** - a prefix that will be put before each command from cli.
+     a prefix that will be put before each command from cli.
 For example if you have help command in Magento2 and call it "php bin/magento help" then now you will call it "dep magento:help live".

+   **binary**
-   **binary** - cli application binary.
+     cli application binary

+   **binary_required**
-   **binary_required** - if true then the php exception will be thrown if binary is not found.
+     if true then the php exception will be thrown if binary is not found.

+   **command**
-   **command** - a command that together with binary will output raw command list like "php bin/magento list --raw".
+     a command that together with binary will output raw command list like "php bin/magento list --raw".

+   **command_filter**
-   **command_filter** - a string to be used in preg_match to filter commands that should be deployer tasks because usually
-                        we do nto need all commands to be available as deployer tasks.
+     a string to be used in preg_match to filter commands that should be deployer tasks because usually we do not need all commands to be available as deployer tasks.
 Example "/database:/".

-This commands are without prefix yet.
+   **command_fallback**

-   **command_fallback** - a string that contains all commands with description that you want to be deployer tasks.
-This
-                        is a fallback when our local binary will fail to return list of commands for whatever reason.
+     a string that contains all commands with description that you want to be deployer tasks.
+This is a fallback when our local binary will fail to return list of commands for whatever reason.

 Commands usage